 European Audiovisual Observatory's Financial resources and activities

-The Budget is mainly funded by members’ contributions, currently 41 states and the European Union are members.
+The Budget is mainly funded by members’ contributions, currently 40 states and the European Union are members.
 Contribution rates are based on a formula which takes into account population and Gross Domestic Product.
-Major contributors to the budget (France, Germany, Italy, the Russian Federation, the United Kingdom and the European Union) all pay the same rate.
+Major contributors to the budget (France, Germany, Italy, - the United Kingdom and the European Union) all pay the same rate.

 The European Audiovisual Observatory's second most important financial resource is the income generated through payments for services provided by the Observatory, including co-financed projects.
 In practice this happens through reports and information tools, such as databases, commissioned by third parties against financing or co-financing, as well as by hosting services for third parties and by sharing the Observatory’s data, expertise and methodology.